Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color-modes.md

 ## Dark mode

-**Boosted now supports color modes, starting with dark mode!** With v5.3.0 you can implement your own color mode toggler (see below for an example from Boosted's docs) and apply the different color modes as you see fit.
+**Boosted now supports color modes, starting with dark mode!** With v5.3.0 you can implement <span class="text-bg-warning">your own color mode toggler (see below for an example from Boosted's docs) Should we create a component Bootstrap side ?</span>.
 We support a light mode (default) and now dark mode.
 Color modes can be toggled globally on the `<html>` element, or on specific components and elements, thanks to the `data-bs-theme` attribute.

 Alternatively, you can also switch to a media query implementation thanks to our color mode mixin—see [the usage section for details](#building-with-sass).
 Heads up though—this eliminates your ability to change themes on a per-component basis as shown below.